ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 		- The three 3-2 teams are first sorted by difficulty score.
 		- The lower two teams play a best of 3 and the winner qualifies and the loser is eliminated.

-		8 teams: both 3-0, all three 3-1, and all three 3-2 teams.

 - 9 to 16 invites: subdivide teams by [Final Ranking](#Final-Rankings-Major), placing teams into two groups.
 The resulting groups are to use the format appropriate for that number of invites, per the above.

 - 17 to 21 invites: subdivide teams by [Final Ranking](#Final-Rankings-Major), placing teams into two groups.
 The groups each play a 16 team [Swiss bracket](#Swiss-Bracket) with 8 teams advancing.
 Teams with a 2-3 record play in a last-chance single-elimination Bo3 bracket, with teams from group 1 playing initial matchups against teams from group 2 following the Swiss matchup rules.
 After initial matchups, the subsequent format depends on the number of invites: